piascikj/imdone/README.md

 Features
 ----
-- Now supports code style comments like
+- Now supports code style comments like this in code files
-  - `// FIXME: this is really broken` in code files
+  - `// FIXME: this is really broken`
 - Create tasks in any text file using markdown link syntax like
   - `[Finish the latest blog post](doing:0)`
 - Sort tasks and move them between lists with drag and drop